-Luckily, most web services are forcing their users to follow best practices by only allowing passwords with pre-set criteria or by analyzing passwords to see if they’re weak, fair or strong.
-Most services require a password that’s at least 8 characters long and contains an uppercase letter, a number and a symbol.
+Most web services force their users to follow best practices by only allowing passwords with pre-set criteria or by analyzing passwords to see if they’re weak, fair, or strong.
+Most services require a password that’s at least eight characters long and contains an uppercase letter, a number, and a symbol.
 While these requirements are useful, simply changing your password from “password” to “Password1!” doesn’t solve the problem.
 Below, we outline five tips to help you come up with stronger passwords.

 When creating answers for security questions, try to come up with your own question rather than using the standard questions.
 That way you can use a question and answer that only you would know.